MEFI THEORY

 What This Term Does

-The expansion term creates outward resonance pressure that prevents infinite compression collapse.
+The expansion response creates outward resonance pressure that prevents runaway compression and keeps the field responsive.

 Why the 1/r² Relationship?